karishmaslaud/OffensEval/README.md

 <br/>

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+##BERT and RoBERTa based fine tuning adapted and inspired from the following:

-##For BERT and RoBERTa based finetuning we have borrowed the code from the following and made changes to fit our models.Please give credit to the following authors:
+##For BERT and RoBERTa based finetuning we have borrowed the code from the following and made changes to fit our models.Please give credit to the following authors while using the code:
 Chris McCormick and Nick Ryan.
 (2019, July 22).
 BERT Fine-Tuning Tutorial with PyTorch.
 Retrieved from http://www.mccormickml.com<br/>
 Exact link: https://mccormickml.com/2019/07/22/BERT-fine-tuning/ <br/>
 They have provided a colab link for their code here:https://colab.research.google.com/drive/1Y4o3jh3ZH70tl6mCd76vz_IxX23biCPP#scrollTo=1M296yz577fV<br/>

 #All languages BERT and RoBerta Custom Data set and Data loader has been inspired and adapted from:<br/>
-We borrowed the code for the Custom Data set and Data loader from the following github repository,Please give due credit to the authors:
+We borrowed the code for the Custom Data set and Data loader from the following github repository,Please give due credit to the authors when using the code:

 Michael Sugimura. "custom_bert_pipeline".
 Github Repository:https://github.com/sugi-chan/custom_bert_pipeline.
 Exact section:https://github.com/sugi-chan/custom_bert_pipeline/blob/master/bert_pipeline.ipynb.
 Accessed:2020-01-30<br/>